 "We have embedded different client personas into teams' outputs across a client journey of touch points.
-We are yet to employ Lean and UX, though, so there's a disconnect in it's not yet intuitive or part of everyone's DNA."
+We are yet to employ Lean and UX, though, so there's a disconnect in everyone's DNA."

 Scores per building block (mean = 2.6) service standards.
 This means